Another month has come and gone, where’s the summer going!

 Enjoy the rest of summer.

-Fall will be here before you know it!
+The magic of autumn will be here before you know it!

 —Jellybean Reds, Creator of Little Creatures